DDDines/wikipedia_scraper/README.md

 Contributions are welcome!
 If you wish to enhance or add features to the project, follow these steps

     1- Fork the repository.
-2 - Create a new branch for your contribution: git checkout -b my-contribution 3 - Make the necessary changes and clearly describe them.
+    2 - Create a new branch for your contribution: git checkout -b my-contribution.
+    3 - Make the necessary changes and clearly describe them.
     4 - Submit a pull request.

 ## Author